Letters to Santa Canada Post

 You can download our Letter to Santa template which includes a fill in the blank style for younger children and a more open ended option for older children.
 Many of our letters give the sentence starter of Dear Santa to help younger children get started on their letter.

-Santa Letter Template
+Letters to Santa Template

 Updated Letters to Santa Templates: